DefunctLizard/london_tube/README.md

 ```
 ## Usage

-London Tube is easy to use, just type `alltubes` to see every tube line and their status, or `tubestatus [tube line]` to see what status an individual tube's status is.
+London Tube is easy to use, just type `alltubes` to see every tube line and their status, or `tubestatus [tube line]` to see what status an individual line's status is.

-More info is available in the man page.
+More info is available in the man pages.